wagassasson/BCOTI-remix/README.md

     <br>
     <img src="Resources/Assembly_Steps/Allignment_check_oriantation.jpg" alt="bottom_hanging allignment" width="450"/>

-    2. If the thermal image is too far left or right, check that the camera cage is properly installed.
-This usually isn't an issue.

-    3. If the thermal image is too far up or down, you can reprint the CameraCage with a different offset.
-If the overlay it too high, the camera needs to look up more.
-I plan to have a way of mechanically adjusting the camera position via screws, but this is not ready yet.
+    2. Look at a far object (20m+ ideally), and check how well the overlay lines up with the IIT image.
+If the image is too far in a certain direction, the camera needs to face more towards that direction; so if the image is too far left, you need to tighten the left screws (and maybe loosen the right ones).
+You'll need to repeat this a few times until the overlay is well enough aligned.
+Should there not be enough play in the camera cage to properly line up the image, you can print the camera cage with a pitch or yaw offset, 0° to 2° pitch in 0.1°-steps are available in the `CAD_Files\Other_CameraCage_Offsets`-folder, but usually this isn't necessary.